 |

 Some of the charities the Club has donated to recently are shown below.
-Click on their logos to visit their websites.

 Past President John Forster gave a cheque for £1,200 to Medical Detection Dogs.
 The donation was from the club's charity account and was made possible by the efforts of members and friends who helped at our events during the year John was president (2023-2024).
 This important charity trains dogs to detect the odour of human diseases allowing for faster, more efficient, less invasive diagnoses and improved patient outcomes.
 Thank you to everyone who supports the club to enable us to assist lots of charities locally and nationally.
 For more information about the charity, visit their website.